 What is the equitable distribution of your divorce?

 Think back to when you were in college or otherwise had a roommate.
-When the two of you moved apart how did you determine how the property that you own would be divided?
-I am going to guess that you did not take all the property inside your apartment and simply divide it down the middle period, or do not think that you sat down together and thought about what a fair or equitable method of dividing the property would be.
+When the two of you moved apart, how did you determine how the property that you own would be divided?
+I am going to guess that you did not take all the property inside your apartment and simply divide it down the middle, or do not think that you sat down together and thought about what a fair or equitable method of dividing the property would be.
 This wouldn’t make sense and it would be strange to even suggest this to a roommate.

-On the contrary, the property that you purchased and owned will be taken by you after you moved out and the same would be said of your roommate.
+On the contrary, the property that you purchased and owned will be taken by you after you moved out, and the same would be said of your roommate.
 Hear everything that he or she came into the home with would also leave with him or her.
 This was true of property purchased before moving in together as well as property purchased while you were living together.

 This is not how property is divided in a Texas divorce.
 While it is true that property owned by you or your spouse before your marriage would go with you after the divorce as separate property, the big question we need to ask ourselves is how property is treated that is acquired during your marriage.
 Community property is the presumption in Texas.
 This means that when it comes to getting a divorce wait for the divorce court would presume that all property in existence between you and your spouse is owned by the community and therefore is divisible.

 You and your spouse can rebut this presumption by asserting that various pieces of property are separately owned by either of you.
-Separate property is any property owned by you or your spouse individually before your marriage period additionally, property acquired during your marriage either by gift or inheritance would also properly be classified as separate property.
+Separate property is any property owned by you or your spouse individually before your marriage.
+Additionally, property acquired during your marriage either by gift or inheritance would also properly be classified as separate property.
 Separate property cannot be divided up by a family court judge in a divorce.
 On the other hand, Community property can and will be divided in your divorce.
 You and your spouse can divide Community property in whatever fashion you wish.
-On the other hand, if you and your spouse are unable to determine how to divide your property then a family court judge will be brought in to do the job for you.
+On the other hand, if you and your spouse are unable to determine how to divide your property, then a family court judge will be brought in to do the job for you.

 What factors would a family court judge use to determine how to divide Community property?